Tommy John: 1976–1978: The comeback

 Dissatisfied with his contract entering spring training in 1977, John threatened to file for free agency after the season.
 However, he ultimately signed a two-year, $400,000 contract to stay with the Dodgers.
 Through June 12, he had a 6–4 record and a 4.08 ERA.
 Starting June 18, John won 10 consecutive decisions, not losing another ballgame until August 19 against the Cubs.
 He had a 1.32 ERA during the winning streak, and his ERA from June 18 to the end of the season was 2.19.
 He threw a complete game shutout against the Padres on July 16, allowing just four hits in a 1–0 victory.
 On August 8, he held the defending World Series champion Reds to two hits in a 4–0 complete game shutout victory.
 He threw a shutout in his next start too, allowing four hits in an 11–0 victory over Atlanta on August 13.
 John won 20 games for the first time in his career in 1977, his 14th season in Major League Baseball, finishing with a 20–7 record.
 He ranked among the NL leaders in wins (third, tied with Bob Forsch, Rick Reuschel, and John Candelaria) and ERA (2.78, fifth).
 John finished 12th in NL Most Valuable Player (MVP) voting and was second in voting for the NL Cy Young Award, bested by Steve Carlton, who led the NL with 23 wins.

 With a 98–64 record, the Dodgers won the NL West.
 For John, who had been injured when the Dodgers won the division in 1974, it was his first chance to pitch in the playoffs.
 He started Game 1 of the NL Championship Series (NLCS) against the Phillies, but only lasted 4 2/3 innings.
 He gave up four unearned runs, the result of two errors by Bill Russell, the Dodger shortstop.
 That was the only Dodger loss of the series, though, and John won the last game of the series four days later, allowing seven hits but one run in rainy weather as the Dodgers beat the Phillies 4–1 in Game 4.
 In both of his NLCS starts, John gave up fewer runs than his opponent on the mound, Carlton.
 The Dodgers faced the New York Yankees in the World Series; John started Game 3 but gave up five runs (four earned) over six innings, including three in the first inning, as the Yankees won 5–3.
-Dodger manager Tommy Lasorda said John would start Game 7 if the series went that far, but the Yankees clinched it in six games, making Game 3 John's only appearance in the loss.
+Dodger manager Tommy Lasorda said John would start Game 7 if the series went that far, but the Yankees were victorious in six games, making Game 3 John's only appearance in the loss.